The Plasma VU-meter display audio levels on Russian bargraph

 true- RMS converter stage is inspired from a diy project published into the french electronic

-magazine Radio Plans (now disapeared since many years).
+magazine Radio Plans (now disapeared since many years), based on the THAT2252 rms detector chip.

 A